ikt32/GTAVManualTransmission/doc/README.md

 your wheel for GTA V (x360ce, for example)

 Use the menu hotkey (`[{`) to open the menu.
-Configure your preferences and options in the menu. __Wheel users__ should configure their wheel before playing!
+Configure your preferences and options in the menu. __Wheel users must do this!__

 ## FiveM installation
 1. Create a plugins folder in FiveM Application Data
 2. Put `Gears.asi` and the folder `ManualTransmission` in plugins

+No official support for FiveM is given beyond this package.
+If you'd like to give conversion to server or FiveM itself a try, I'll try helping where I can.

 # Updating
 Replace `Gears.asi` and the folder `ManualTransmission` in your GTA V folder.
-If the changelog indicated settings version numbers changed, you might want to check the options.
+If the changelog indicated settings changed, you might want to check the options.
 Otherwise it should be fine to keep `settings_wheel.ini`, `settings_general.ini` and `settings_menu.ini`.